Alternatives for the 2022 Adderall Shortage

 Summary of Adderall Shortage Alternatives

-If you’re looking for an alternative to Adderall to get you through the shortage, you have options.
-Ritalin may be the best option for you, as it is also a CNS stimulant that’s fast-acting.
+If you’re looking for an alternative to Adderall to get you through the shortage, you have options, including stimulant, non-stimulant and naturopathic medications.

 How Klarity Can Help You